microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

         ZeRO-Infinity and ZeRO-Offload work best with our heavily optimized :class:`deepspeed.ops.adam.DeepSpeedCPUAdam` optimizer.
 We recommend using
         our `optimizer config <https://www.deepspeed.ai/docs/config-json/#optimizer-parameters>`_
-        to instruct :meth:`deepspeed.initialize` to build the optimizer for you. `Module.apply <https://pytorch.org/docs/stable/generated/torch.nn.Module.html>`_
+        to instruct :meth:`deepspeed.initialize` to build the optimizer for you.

 ZeRO Configurations
 ===================